YoanaBast/healthy_meals/README.md

 1. This is developed as uni assignment.
 To be compliant to the no auth requirement, I have assigned a default user for all logic that needs it.
 I intend to scale the app and a huge part of my logic will depend on dynamic users.
    - default user in question: user = get_object_or_404(User, username="default")
    - No auth requirement: "Authentication and Django User management are explicitly excluded from the following requirements.
 You are not supposed to implement login, logout, registration, or user-related functionality."
+2. The project uses WhiteNoise to serve static files because DEBUG=False.
+Without it, collectstatic doesn’t serve files correctly.
+DEBUG=False is required for the custom 404 page.

 ## See Also: